Contrast-Security-OSS/docs/content/installation/netcore/azureAppService/Configuration-azure-netcore.md

 | server.environment   | Set the environment value sent to Contrast when servers are created.
 Valid values are `DEVELOPMENT`, `QA` or `PRODUCTION` (case insensitive).
 The default value is `QA`.
 This does not affect servers that already exist in Contrast.
 | server.tags          | Controls free-form tags sent to Contrast for servers; you can use tags to search for servers in the Contrast interface.
 See the article on [Application-Specific Settings](installation-netconfig.html#appname) for details on tagging applications, libraries and vulnerabilities.
 | application.name    | Change the application name sent to the Contrast interface for this application.
 The default is your Azure App Service name as seen in the Azure Portal.
+| application.code    | Apply a code label to the application.
+The label is displayed next to application name in the Contrast UI.
 | application.version | Controls the application version tag sent to Contrast.
 Default is none.
 | application.group   | Specifies the to which group this application will be added in the Contrast interface, if this application isn't already a member of a group.
 Default is none.
 | application.tags    | Controls free-form tags sent to Contrast for the application; you can use tags to search for specific applications in the Contrast UI.
 Default is none.